Exterior of a large building with stone columns, stairs, and a covered walkway, featuring classical architectural design.

 The facts may remain the same.
 The framing changes depending on the audience, the environment, and the outcome being sought.

 Effective communication recognises this.
-It does not simplify complexity.
+It doesn’t simplify complexity.
 It aligns communication to the realities of how decisions are made.

 Every Communication Is A Strategic Act